lucilands/CLog/README.md

  - Timestamps

 ## Todo Features
- - Milliseconds in timestamps
- - Documentation for timestamp formatting
  - Removing CLOG_INIT (Hopefully)
+ - Timestamps for other OS's
+    - Linux
+    - MacOS

 # Usage
 CLog uses a basic macro for logging, and an enum for the different levels of logging